 We're celebrating our birthday this month, and invite you to join us.
 Find us on Facebook, and become a fan of The Garden Path.
 All during August, there will be weekly Facebook specials - one of which will be a dozen roses at the 1995 price of $40!

 We also invite everyone to stop into the shop and enter our drawing.
 Someone in our local delivery area will win a beautiful bouquet of flowers each month for a year.
 Just drop your name into the bowl at the counter.
 We'll draw the name of the lucky winner at the end of the month.
-We also have a very special offer for wedding couples.
-You might get a FREE wedding bouquet.
-Call the shop for details and to see if your wedding will qualify.

 Happy Birthday to Us!